kehh/agov/README.md

 cp build.example.properties build.properties
 ```

-Run phing to build a site in a directory _at the same level_ as the current directory called `drupal`.
+The phing build creates a full install of Drupal, outside the current project dir.
+This directory can be specified in the build.properties (defaults to ../agov-local).

+To run a clean build, and all behat tests:

 ```
 phing
-phing login
 ```

-You should point your apache vhost configuration to `drupal`.

 ### Vagrant